 Stepping inside the main foyer, we were at once transported to an ancient castle interior and modern Christmas wonderland.
 It was a strange juxtaposition but beautiful nonetheless.

 At the ticket desk we paid our admission and were given audio guides (available in 5 languages) and began our tour.

 The Château de Modave is filled with beautiful furniture, tapestries, stucco work and art which you can enjoy year round.
 In addition, at Christmastime, each room is decorated in a different holiday theme.
 Some of the themes worked better than others, and a couple came off as a bit too tacky for the lovely Château surroundings, but overall it was festive and lovely.

 Here are a few of our favourite rooms:

 The tour includes a step out onto the balcony to enjoy the view of the river below, as well as a look into the many bedrooms, drawing rooms and the cellars below the castle.
 There is also a bistro on site if you need a snack.

-You still have time to catch this year’s festive display.
-The Christmas decorations are in place until January the 8th.
+The Christmas decorations are in place in 2017 from December 9th until January the 7th.
 If you miss them this time, don’t hesitate to visit the Château de Modave when it opens April 1st for the season.
 Even without the Christmas theme, this Belgian castle is well worth a visit.

 Looking for even more festive ideas?
 Don’t miss our Christmas Markets in Belgium and Europe page – compete with a Christmas Market schedule.